 How risky is the Managed Mobility Services supply chain?

-Managed mobility service suppliers rely primarily on labor and technology to provide services.
+The managed mobility service market has a low level of supply chain risk as suppliers rely primarily on labor and technology to provide services.
 As such, suppliers have a limited need for material inputs, reducing the risk that fluctuations in the supply chain could negatively impact buyers.
-In addition, most upstream suppliers pose a low risk to the supply chain.
-Upstream...
+Also, although the...
 Subscribe to learn more.